richjdowney/next-basket-prediction/README.md

 embeddings.
 A representation of the basket is then generated using average pooling.
 This representation of the basket is then passed through a bi-directional LSTM layer to allow the model to learn from all customer baskets.

-The output of the LSTM layer is passed through an Attention layer and finally to a dense layer with a sigmoid activation then calculates the probability that each item will be found in the next basket of the customer sequence.
+The output of the LSTM layer is passed through an Attention layer, this can help with predictions as the model learns to "attend" to the correct parts of the basket sequence.
+For example, in grocery, baskets often rotate between "full" and "top up" shops and the Attention layer helps the model to learn from cyclical buying patterns.

+Finally to a dense layer with a sigmoid activation then calculates the probability that each item will be found in the next basket of the customer sequence.
 The final output of the sequence represents the customers prediction for their next transaction.

 The code includes an option to utilize a weighted BCE loss.
 This weights the loss in each class to assume a balanced sample and prevents the algorithm from predicting all 0 (no purchase).
 This is recommended due to the extreme